Skip to main content

 Communication Skills & Repairing Daily Life

 When addiction and mental health symptoms co occur, relationships often get tense.
-Communication is part of relapse prevention because conflict, shame, and self medicating can lead to risky behaviors and negative consequences.
+Communication is part of relapse prevention because conflict, shame, and self medicating can lead to risky behaviours and negative consequences.
 We keep it practical:

 • Boundaries that do not start fights